berhanusg/PyramidEmployment/README.md

 You may also want to create models for other aspects of the system, such as user authentication, job applications, and messaging between job seekers and hiring companies.
 The specific models you need will depend on the requirements of your system.

+THe flow  of the aplliation implemnented in Springboot is as follows

+The flow of a Spring Boot application with DAO, Repository, Service, and Controller layers that implement CRUD JPA typically follows these steps:

+The client sends an HTTP request to a RESTful endpoint exposed by the Controller layer.
+The Controller layer receives the request and performs any necessary validation or mapping of the request data to DTO or Entity objects.
+The Controller layer then delegates to the Service layer to perform business logic or data manipulation operations.
+The Service layer may use one or more DAO or Repository objects to access and manipulate data from a database.
+The DAO or Repository layer communicates with the JPA implementation to perform CRUD operations on the database.
+Once the Service layer has completed any necessary operations, it returns the result to the Controller layer.
+The Controller layer then maps the response data to a DTO object and sends it back to the client in the response body.
+This flow ensures a separation of concerns between the layers and allows for easy testing and maintainability of the code.
+Additionally, Spring Boot's auto-configuration and dependency injection features make it easy to wire up the various components of the application.